Backend Installation (Server / Domain)

 2. Wait 5–10 seconds for the application to initialise.

 3. Browser test.
-Open a web browser on a domain-joined workstation (not on the server itself) and navigate to http://ELYSE-BE01:5000/api/eula/read (replace ELYSE-BE01 with your backend hostname).
+Open a web browser on a domain-joined workstation logged in as a domain user (not on the server itself, and not as a local Administrator account) and navigate to http://ELYSE-BE01:5000/api/eula/read (replace ELYSE-BE01 with your backend hostname).
 The browser should not prompt for credentials — authentication should be completely transparent.
 You should see JSON data appear automatically.

 If the browser prompts for credentials: This indicates a Kerberos configuration issue.
-Check: (1) you are using a hostname, not localhost or an IP address; (2) HTTP SPNs are registered for the hostname (see KCD Configuration); (3) useAppPoolCredentials is set to true (Step 7 above); (4) the URL is in the browser’s Local Intranet zone.
+Check: (1) you are logged in as a domain user, not a local Administrator account; (2) you are using a hostname, not localhost or an IP address; (3) HTTP SPNs are registered for the hostname (see KCD Configuration); (4) useAppPoolCredentials is set to true (Step 7 above); (5) the URL is in the browser’s Local Intranet zone.

 4. PowerShell test (alternative).
 Open PowerShell and type or paste the following command and press Enter: